-Timberland Regional Library is seeking two Operations Supervisors (Olympia) and a Librarian/Public Services Specialist (North Mason & Hoodsport) (closing date Aug.
-22).
+Timberland Regional Library is seeking two Operations Supervisors (Olympia).

 The Washington State Library is seeking a Library Assistant and a Branch Librarian (Prison Libraries).

 If your institution has a posting for libraries in the WLA community you would like to submit, please email newsletter@wla.org and indicate "Look Who's Hiring" in the subject line.